jeksn/jeksn-site/README.md

 # jeksn.me 🧑‍🚀

-2025 rebuild and migration from Nextjs to Astro.
+2025 rebuild and migration from Next.js to Astro.